Zero3/LolSpecAnalyzer/README.md

 Included analyzers
 ------

-* StringAnalyzer: Heuristic for finding various kinds of strings
+* TimestampAnalyzer: Heuristic for finding timestamps.
+They are marked 'TIME' in the byte map.
-* TimestampAnalyzer: Heuristic for finding timestamps
+* StringAnalyzer: Heuristic for finding various kinds of strings.
+Characters are passed through to the byte map while length prefixes and null terminators are marked '"'.
+It also supports counting and printing all strings separately.

 Links
 ===============